Islamic schools and branches: Non-denominational Muslims

 "Non-denominational Muslims" (مسلمون بلا طائفة) is an umbrella term that has been used for and by Muslims who do not belong to a specific Islamic denomination, do not self-identify with any specific Islamic denomination, or cannot be readily classified under one of the identifiable Islamic schools and branches.
-A quarter of the world's Muslim population are non-denominational Muslims.
+A quarter of the world's Muslim population see themselves as "just a Muslim".

-Non-denominational Muslims constitute the majority of the Muslim population in eight countries, and a plurality in three others: Albania (65%), Kyrgyzstan (64%), Kosovo (58%), Indonesia (56%), Mali (55%), Bosnia and Herzegovina (54%), Uzbekistan (54%), Azerbaijan (45%), Russia (45%), and Nigeria (42%).
+Non-denominational Muslims constitute the majority of the Muslim population in seven countries, and a plurality in three others: Albania (65%), Kyrgyzstan (64%), Kosovo (58%), Indonesia (56%), Mali (55%), Bosnia and Herzegovina (54%), Uzbekistan (54%), Azerbaijan (45%), Russia (45%), and Nigeria (42%).
 They are found primarily in Central Asia.
 Kazakhstan has the largest number of non-denominational Muslims, who constitute about 74% of the population.
+While the majority of the population in the Middle East identify as either Sunni or Shi'a, a significant number of Muslims identify as non-denominational.
 Southeastern Europe also has a large number of non-denominational Muslims.

-Tolu-e-Islam ("Resurgence of Islam") is a non-denominational Muslim organization based in Pakistan, with members throughout the world.
-The movement was initiated by Ghulam Ahmed Pervez.
+In 1947, the non-sectarian movement Jama'ah al-Taqrib bayna al-Madhahib al-Islamiyyah was founded in Cairo, Egypt.
+Several of its supporters were high-ranking scholars of Al-Ahzar University.
+The movement sought to bridge the gap between Sunnis and Shi'is.
+At the end of the 1950s, the movement reached a wider public, as the Egyptian president Gamal Abdel Nasser discovered the usefulness of pan-Islamism for his foreign policy.